Skip to main content

 In October 2021, 1400 UK delivery drivers sued Amazon seeking employment rights, including minimum wage and holiday pay.
 In March 2023 Amazon tried to dismiss the lawsuit but a judge ruled that it could proceed.

 Amazon suppliers don’t receive better treatment either from the company.
-This year, for the first time Amazon was listed in the UK’s Groceries Code Adjudicator (GCA) survey.
+Amazon was listed in the UK’s Groceries Code Adjudicator (GCA) survey for the first time in 2023.
 The GCA is responsible for encouraging, monitoring and enforcing compliance with the Code and thus for regulating the relationships between the UK's largest grocery retailers and their direct suppliers.
 Perhaps unsurprisingly Amazon jumped straight to the last place of the list with almost four times as many accusations of code violations as the next company up.
+And its performance declined in 2024.

 Human rights

-Amazon sources conflict minerals and cotton without adequately stringent policies for protecting human rights, which is concerning because these products are at risk of being sourced from places where human rights abuses occur, including Turkmenistan (in the cotton sector) and the Democratic Republic of Congo (conflict minerals).
+Amazon sources conflict minerals and cotton without adequately stringent policies for protecting human rights.
+This is a concern because these products are at risk of being sourced from places where human rights abuses occur, including Turkmenistan (in the cotton sector) and the Democratic Republic of Congo (conflict minerals).
 Much more is needed than vague commitments to ensure the supply chain is free from violations.

 Children’s privacy violations